tvteamup/TVTBridge/README.md

 });
 ```

-### resumeRequested
+### [ALL] resumeRequested
-Fires when the game host requests that the game resume from a paused state.
+Fires when the game platform requests that the game resume from a paused state.

 #### Example:
 ```js